nathanial/geist/CodeIssues.md

 **Context**
 - Goal: decouple lighting from meshing and eliminate seam artifacts while retaining performance and determinism.
 - Outcome: moved light atlas ring packing to the main thread using live neighbor borders; added strict runtime validation to catch inconsistencies.
+Warning backlog across crates has been cleaned to zero.

 **What Made This Hard**
 - Asynchronous lifecycle/races